Humor Travel Life

-The great news is that all these places I mentioned about are walking distance since they are all in the same area near the National Mall – and no, that’s referring to where you can locate a Hollister.
+The great news is that all these places I mentioned are walking distance to each other since they are all in the same area near the National Mall – and no, that’s referring to where you can locate a Hollister.
 Do people still wear Hollister?

 On the next post, hear about the best spot in the United States to watch 4th of July fireworks!